 Exceptions to ERCOT Rules

-For the first phase of this Pilot Project, ADERs will be treated as ALRs for all purposes under the Protocols and will register and participate under the existing ALR participation model.
+As in the first phase of the Pilot Project, during the second phase of this Pilot Project, ADERs will be treated as ALRs for all purposes under the Protocols and will register and participate under the existing ALR participation model.
 ADERs must be registered and participate as ALRs except as follows:

 An ADER is allowed to have Premises that can inject energy into the distribution system, and an ADER may provide a net injection on an aggregated basis.
 A net injection from an ADER in response to an ERCOT Dispatch Instruction will be considered Demand response under the Protocols and other ERCOT rules.
 Any Premise with the potential to export energy beyond its Premise meter must have the correct meter profile code set, for meters in service territories where that is applicable, such that both the import and export channels of its Premise meter are provided to ERCOT.